-The most interesting thing about this play is not the story but the visual effects which are superb as are the sets for the scenery; From appearance of La Dame Blanche, the white lady who warns us to behave the haze of the forrest and the appearance of rain which we actually feel, we are enchanted.
-We see the vehicle in the forrest.
-We feel badly for the death and watch as the spirit of La Dame Blanche enchants us as she appears several times in the play.
+The most interesting thing about this play is not the story but the visual effects which are superb as are the sets for the scenery; From the appearance of La Dame Blanche, the white lady who warns us to behave the haze of the forest and the appearance of rain which we actually feel, we are enchanted.
+We see the vehicle in the forest.
+We feel bad for the death and watch as the spirit of La Dame Blanche enchants us as she appears several times in the play.

 The music adds to the drama.